Definition, overview, templates and more resources for lawyers

 By contrast, a purchase agreement generally pertains to the transfer of ownership of existing shares from one party to another.
 In the context of a membership purchase and sale agreement, this involves the resale of a membership interest by either the departing member or the cooperative itself.

-Last thoughts and resources for lawyers
+Templates and other resources for lawyers

 Companies, such as startups that cannot attract big investors, typically use subscription agreements in their initial stage to raise capital from private investors.
 This ensures that the company receives adequate funds and that the investor benefits from realizing the profit.
 These agreements protect the interests of both the investor and the company — ensuring clarity and assisting in making informed decisions.